All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Liver Function and IGF-1 Conversion

 Growth hormone exerts many of its effects through IGF-1, which is produced by the liver.
-Chronic alcohol consumption impairs liver function and can reduce the liver's ability to convert GH into IGF-1.
-This means that even if sermorelin successfully stimulates GH release, the downstream benefits may be diminished if liver function is compromised by regular drinking.
+Chronic alcohol consumption impairs liver function and can reduce the liver's ability to convert GH into IGF-1. even if sermorelin successfully stimulates GH release, the downstream benefits may be diminished if liver function is compromised by regular drinking.

 What You Need to Know